Resume ExamplesJobscan’s Guide to Resume Examples, How to Use Them Effectively and Which One is Right For You

 Taking Advantage of Resume Examples

-Each person’s resume is different because everyone’s work history is unique.
-The resume writing process, however, is similar for everyone.
-It can be challenging to determine exactly what information to include in your resume and what to omit.
-Plus, choosing the correct resume format is very important.
+It can be a challenge to determine exactly what information to include in your resume and what to omit.
+So, choosing the correct resume format is very important.
 Resume templates and resume builders are both great options to assist you in the process.
-Another good resource is to browse the best resume examples.
+But top resource and common pratice is to browse the best resume examples.

 Not all resume formats are created equal.
 There are three types of resume formats: chronological, functional and hybrid.
 Each format serves a different purpose and highlights certain parts of your career history.
-Be sure to do your research before deciding on a format.
-Here are some examples to get you started.
+Be sure to do your research before deciding on a format and find resume examples that match the format you’re looking for.
+Here are some format examples to get you started.

 Best Resume Examples in 2017